fvdm/nodejs-bolcom/README.md

 Methods
 -------

-Each method below takes a callback function like this: `function (err, [data])`.
-In case of an error `err` is an instance of `Error` and `data` is not available.

-For readability error testing is not included in the following examples.
+For readability error handling is not included in the following examples.
-See the [Usage](#usage) section above for an example with proper error testing.
+See the [Usage](#usage) section above for an example with proper error handling.

 utils.ping